 After the bathroom is done, move to the kitchen.
 Since there are various kitchen wall types, from tiles and flat paint walls to wallpapers and other treatments, the safest way to approach cleaning them is to use a microfiber cloth and dishwasher soap.
 Avoid using aggressive solutions unless there are persistent greasy stains present.

 The same goes for every other kitchen surface.
-Everything needs to be scrubbed both inside and outside to remove the potential grease and lime scales from appliances to cabinets, counters, and sink.
+Everything needs to be scrubbed both inside and outside to remove the potential grease and lime scales from appliances to cabinets, counters, and sinks.
 Only after you get everything covered, move on to dusting, mopping, and drying the floors.

 Unlike the kitchen and bathroom, other rooms of the house are easier to clean.
 Luckily, after the move, the rooms have no furniture.
 That means every corner and surface is easily accessible by a duster and a mop.
 Start from the upper parts, letting the dust settle before vacuuming.
-Afterward, tend to the windows, doors, cabinets, and any other fixed item in the room.
+Afterward, tend to the windows, doors, cabinets, and any other fixed items in the room.
 In addition, pay special attention when cleaning behind the radiator fins since they can easily trap dust.
 Naturally, floors come last.
 Since they are probably the dirtiest surface in the room, make sure to wipe them at least twice.

 However, if you’re moving into a rented furnished apartment, you’ll have plenty more jobs on your hands.
 If you’re unsure how to clean a new home with furniture in it, hiring Furniture Cleaning Services in Lexington, KY, might be the best solution.
 You’ll save a lot of time, yet you can be sure to have the environment healthy for moving in.

 When starting fresh in a new home, make sure the air is fresh the same way!
 Therefore, changing the filters in your HVAC system is the smartest move after the relocation.
-They are not visible to a bare eye, so the previous owner might have forgotten about them when sprucing up a home for sale.
+They are not visible to the bare eye, so the previous owner might have forgotten about them when sprucing up a home for sale.

-If you're still not sure how to clean a new home on your own, or you lack time for such a substantial amount of work, you might want to schedule a professional cleaning service in your area.
-That way, you can have the job done faster, more efficiently, and have everything ready before you even step your foot in your new home.
+If you’re still not sure how to clean a new home on your own, or you lack time for such a substantial amount of work, you might want to schedule a professional cleaning service in your area.
+That way, you can have the job done faster, and more efficiently, and have everything ready before you even step foot in your new home.
 You might think that doing it on your own will help save some money.
 The truth is, deep cleaning and disinfecting a home on your own is demanding work that will take a lot of your time.
-If you're a business person, you realize that time is valuable.
-Thus, calculate what's best for your wallet and perhaps include a cleaning service cost when estimating your budget for relocation.
+If you’re a business person, you realize that time is valuable.
+Thus, calculate what’s best for your wallet and perhaps include a cleaning service cost when estimating your budget for relocation.